michaelsanford/bittray/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please report suspected bugs to help me improve
+about: A bug?!
+That's unpossible!
+Thanks for filing it.
-title: "[BUG] "
+title: "[a good title, please]"
-labels: bug, needs:repro, needs:triage
+labels: bug, needs triage
 assignees: michaelsanford

 ---

-**Describe the bug**
+**What happened?**

 **Steps To Reproduce**